A Cow and an Egret Playing at the Ricefield

 We got invited a couple of months ago to a friend’s place in San Rafael, Bulacan.
 Not really known as a tourist locale, we basically went there just to hang out.

-Besides the fact that I pass San Rafael whenever I go home to my hometown in Cabanatuan, I know zero about it.
-So I consulted Wikipedia which reported that San Rafael is a first class municipality in Bulacan with agriculture as its main livelihood.
+Besides the fact that I pass the town of San Rafael whenever I go to my hometown at Cabanatuan City in Nueva Ecija, I know zero about it.
+So I consulted Wikipedia.
+It reported that San Rafael is a first class municipality in Bulacan with agriculture as its main livelihood.

 The night wore on to the sounds of grunge music accompanied by the occasional pop of the bonfire and the never ending whir of cicadas.